hsobhy/AIFloorPlan/README.md

 # AIFloorPlan

+**AIFloorPlan** is a Python-based system for detecting architectural elements from floor plan images using a YOLO object detection model.
+It preprocesses images, applies a trained YOLO model, and outputs labeled structural elements for analysis or further processing.

 ## License & Commercial Use
 This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.